fbpx Skip to content

 Group Flight

-The Japan-Korea Pop program offers a group flight option where you can travel to Japan and return from Korea with other students and faculty.
+The Japan-Korea Pop program offers a group flight option where you can travel to Korea (Seoul) and return from Japan (Osaka) with other students and faculty.
 If you choose this option, KIIS will purchase a round-trip flight ticket on your behalf.
 The flight cost will be added to your final program fee on April 1.
 The group flight will depart from Cincinnati or Louisville.
 Visit flights for more information.
+(The group transfer between Korea and Japan is included in the program.)

-The flight to Japan is overnight arriving the following day.
-On the return, the flight from Korea to the USA departs and arrives on the same day.
+The flight to Korea is overnight arriving the following day.
+On the return, the flight from Japan to the USA departs and arrives on the same day.
 Visit Flights and Passports & Visas for more information.

 Student Voices